Expert’s Guide to Deploy a Micronaut Microservices Application to Oracle Cloud Infrastructure Container Engine for Kubernetes

 The application consists of three microservices:

-- api - acts as a gateway to the orders and users microservices.
-It combines results from both microservices and checks data when a customer creates a new order.
+api - acts as a gateway to the orders and users services.
+It combines results from both services and checks data when a customer creates a new order.

 jq

-: a lightweight and flexible command-line JSON processor.kubectl
+: a lightweight and flexible command-line JSON processor. -

 to deploy the application to OKE.